Cohomology of group theoretic Dehn fillings II: Statements of main results

 We should point out that conjecturally by Kropholler, amenable groups of finite cohomological dimension such as $\bh_i$ are virtually solvable \cite[Question, p.~2]{deg2016}.
 Also, by Poincar\'{e} duality group or pair we will always mean orientable ones.

 Theorem \ref{intro:thm:norm} can for example be applied when $G$ is the fundamental group of a Riemannian manifold with a complete pinched negative sectional curvature and finite volume.
-We give one such application in Corollary \ref{cor:pinched}.
+We give one such application which generalises Theorem 1.5 of \cite{fujmann2011}.

+\begin{corollary}[Corollary \ref{cor:pinched}] Let $\M$ be a compact oriented $n$-manifold with nilmanifold boundary components such that the centre of the fundamental group of each boundary component is of rank at least $2$.
+Suppose the interior of $\M$ admits a Riemannian metric with a complete pinched negative sectional curvature and finite volume.
+If $M_T$ is a sufficiently deep Dehn filling manifold of $\M$, then $M_T$ is a closed oriented aspherical $n$-manifold with